 Education is an integral part in deciding one’s future.
 Working towards the improvement for whom ‘Quality Education’ is a far cry, we aim at establishing educational institutions at their doorstep and providing them education to make their small world a bit happier by giving them a secure future.view & browse

-We Believe in Hope of bringing smile to those who were deprieved of basic essentials for human life because they are short of resources.
-Bharoosa existence in self is one of the way where our team engages with people who believe in humanity and want to support and bring smile to others.view & browse
+We believe in bringing smile to those who are deprived of basic essentials for survival because they are short of resources.
+Bharoosa’s existence in self is one of the way where our team engages with people who believe in humanity and want to support and bring smile to others.view & browse

-As per recent survey we found that many lives are lost in India because they do not have suitable clothing for different seasons.
-In the tagline “Roti, Kapda Aur Makaan” , we try to eliminate worries regarding “Kapda” or “Clothing”.
-Lets join hands towards same goal and bring happiness in this society.view & browse
+As per a recent survey, many lives are lost in India because of lack of suitable clothing for different seasons.
+Going by the true meaning of – “Roti, Kapda Aur Makaan” in human lives, we try to eliminate worries regarding “kapda” or “clothing”.
+Lets join hands towards this goal and bring happiness in the society.view & browse

 What We Think!

-Bharoosa As the name suggests a faith which we all have on us on your society on humanity,That there are people who want to help each other who want to support each other in any way and means they can.
-IN our current society there are many people who have the positive feelings towards each other to support but they don’t have the proper channel to share their support to the needy one’s .
-So We open Bharoosa a trust for all those kind of like minded supportive people who want to help the needy.
-The Concept of Bharoosa is that we take the old unused clothes from the privileged people of the society and give them to the under privileged ones.
-As most of the time we don’t know what should we do with the old clothes which we don’t wear as we purchased the new ones.
+Bharoosa as the name suggests, is a faith which we all have on us, as a society, on humanity,that there are people who want to help each other who want to support each other in any way and means they can.
+In our society, there are many people who have positive feelings towards each other to support but they don’t have the proper channel to share their support to the needy ones .
+So we have created Bharoosa – a trust for all those like minded supportive people who want to help the needy.
+The concept of Bharoosa is that we take the old unused clothes from the privileged people of the society and give them to the under privileged ones.
+As most of the time we don’t know what we should do with the old clothes which we don’t wear while purchasing the new ones.

-So Through Bharoosa we distributes All kind of old clothes, Shoes and any other kind of household unused material which will help some one else to live their life in more better way.
-We welcome all age group people from kids to senior citizens who can guide us to be our member and add your efforts in the cause.
+So through Bharoosa we distribute all kind of old clothes, shoes and any other kind of household unused material which will help some one else to live their life in much better way.
+We welcome all age group people from kids to senior citizens who want to become our members and add their kind efforts in the cause.
 Our official website is Bharoosa.com from there you can apply for membership online and also you can call our volunteers they will guide you further if you want to donate any old unused clothes.
 Alone no-one can do anything for society, we also need your support so please support as much as you can and spread the positive words about us .
-Thank you from All of Bharoosa Team to be a part of this great cause.
+Thanks to you from our entire Bharoosa Team to be a part of this great cause.

 Ashish Bahukhandi is an Indian Business magnate, entrepreneur,and philanthropist.His mission is to serve the needy people.
 He is the Founder and Trustee of Bharoosa.

-Hemant kumar is a retired Government Officer , After his long government service he want to serve the society more by putting his personnel efforts and money.
+Hemant kumar is a retired Government Officer.
+After his retirement, he wants to contribute to the society by putting his personal efforts and money.